-Using The Snap-on Cloud, the report can be printed, downloaded, attached to an email or other social media app to share with others.
-For additional information on using The Snap-on Cloud, see The Snap-on® Cloud on page 153.
+Using the Snap-on Cloud the report can be printed, downloaded, attached to an email or other social media app to share with others.
+For additional information, see Snap-on Cloud on page 104.

 Code scan reports are automatically saved each time a code scan is performed.
-The report is automatically uploaded to your Snap-on Cloud account.
+If using the Snap-on Cloud, the report is automatically uploaded to your account.